Azure/Azure-Sentinel/Solutions/ZeroNetworks/Playbooks/ZeroNetworksAcccessOrchestrator-EnrichIncident/readme.md

 When a new Microsoft Sentinel incident is created,this playbook gets triggered and performs below actions
 1. For the hosts, we get their asset satus from the REST API.
-2. A comment is added to Microsoft Sentinel incident.
+2. A comment is added to Azure Sentinel incident.

 **Playbook overview:**